 Swapping in whole-wheat pasta for white is an easy way to get more fiber in your diet-one 1/2-cup serving of whole-wheat pasta offers 7 grams of fiber compared to the 2 grams you'll get from the same amount of white pasta.
 Try this One-Pot Italian Sausage & Kale Pasta recipe for a hearty, delicious meal you can feel good about.

 This little legume delivers a big fiber punch.
 There are about 6 grams of fiber in 1/2 cup of cooked chickpeas.
 Also called garbanzo beans, chickpeas are a vegan-friendly source of protein.
 Try this 15-minute recipe for Chickpea Curry.

 For a fiber-rich and filling breakfast, reach for oatmeal.
 A 1/2 cup of cooked oats has just under 5 grams of fiber and is a satisfying whole grain.
-This Chocolate Banana Oatmeal is an easy recipe for busy weekday mornings.
+This Banana Oatmeal is an easy recipe for busy weekday mornings.

 10. Green Peas

 Peas are finally starting to get the recognition they deserve for being a plant-protein powerhouse, but they are also a great source of fiber.
 A standard 2/3 cup serving of green peas offers 6 grams, making them the perfect ingredient to sneak in your family's favorite dinner dishes.
 We are big fans of them in our Cauliflower Fried Rice with Steak.